11 things you need to do on the Garda

 The town of Riva del Garda is located on the northern shore of Lake Garda and has an incredible charm.
 This is where the lake is narrowest and is located between the two cliffs of Monte Rocchetta.
 The water here is cooler and bluer, and the landscape is shaped by the bordering Dolomites.

-Where to stay overnight on the Garda River?
+Where to stay overnight on Lake Garda?

 We have created the CampRest portal for people who value freedom and travel on their own.